These benefits are managed and paid by central government.

 - Your circumstances for example your income

-- The type of ESA (external link) you qualify for
+- The type of ESA you qualify for

 - Where you are in the assessment process

-Use a benefits calculator (external link) to work out how much you can get.
+Use a benefits calculator on the GOV.UK website to work out how much you can get.

 Most National Health Service (NHS) treatment is free but there can be charges for some things.
 You may be able to get help with NHS health costs if for example you're on a low income.